sports science, simplified.

 But they each looked at different brands, models, and algorithms, and none of them even discussed gyroscopes or magnetometers.

 I was stressed to the teeth and my hours of painstaking research only turned up contradictions between those 5 jargon-crammed studies.
-So, I went back to my manager and told him the truth: “I couldn’t find much high-quality information and so I don’t think we should buy them.”
+So, I went back to my manager and told him the truth: “I couldn’t find much high-quality information, so I don’t think we should buy them.”

 This experience led to an epiphany…